bhavanap12/bhavanap12/README.md

 </p>
 <hr>
 <pre>
-💻 I am an experienced Machine Learning and Python Developer.
+💻 I am an experienced Machine Learning Engineer and Python Developer.
 📚 I have a Bachelors and Masters in Computer Science.
 🔭 Currently, I am working on Deep Learning & Machine Learning projects.
 🚩 Interested in developing cutting edge Machine Learning Solutions.